Statutory acquisition–related dollar thresholds-adjustment for inflation

 Responsibilities

-- Contractors: Should be aware of and comply with the current thresholds as they may affect contract applicability and requirements.
+- Contractors: Should be aware of and comply with the current thresholds as they may affect eligibility, requirements, and compliance obligations.

-- Agencies: Ensure oversight and implementation of updated thresholds and maintain awareness of exclusions.
+- Agencies: Ensure oversight of proper application of adjusted thresholds and maintain awareness of exclusions.

 Practical Implications